ranchor/coding-patterns/Heap/readme.md

 Heap patterns are a set of problem-solving techniques that leverage the use of Priority Queues (Heaps), a powerful data structure for maintaining and manipulating elements with specific order criteria.
 These patterns are particularly useful in situations where you need to efficiently access, update, or process elements based on their priority, frequency, or value.

 ## Basics of PriorityQueue/Heap
-* PriorityQueue is an implementation of a min-heap (by default) or max-heap (with a custom comparator).
+* PriorityQueue implements a min-heap (by default) or max-heap (with a custom comparator).
-* Elements are ordered by their natural order or according to the provided comparator.
+* Elements are sorted naturally or according to the provided comparator.
 * The top element (at the front of the queue) is the smallest (min-heap) or largest (max-heap) element.

 ### Initialization